eduvpn/documentation/WIREGUARD.md

 ```

 To generate a private key you can use `wg genkey`.
 Put that in the place above
 where it says `(hidden)`.

-To start it:
+In order to generate "random" IPv4 and IPv6 prefixes
+to use in your configuration you can use the `vpn-server-api-suggest-ip`
+command.

+To start the WireGuard interface and enable it to start on boot:

 ```
-$ sudo wg-quick up wg0
+$ sudo systemctl enable --now wg-quick@wg0
 ```

-This should be enough to get going.
-Still need to figure out the best way to
-make this persistent.
-Either through NetworkManager, networkd or simply using
+Still need to figure out whether this is best way to make this persistent.
-the `wg-quick` systemd service file.
+Maybe through NetworkManager or `systemd-networkd` would be better.

 ## Daemon